Nathan-dot/AutoCSVFormatter/README.md

 # AutoCSVFormatter
 This project uses the OpenAI GPT API and a generated OpenAI key needs to be setup.
 Instructions can be found here: https://platform.openai.com/docs/quickstart?context=python.

-The prompt generation can be altered in the
+The prompt engineering can be altered in the OpenAIAPICall function in the [fileUpload file](src/fileUpload.js)

 # Getting Started with Create React App